Harry-Sheng/nzpmc-competition-platform-frontend/README.md

 # NZPMC Competition Platform Demo

-This is a competition platform demo which support logging, register for events, join competition, competes, an admin dashboard and much more.
-There is even a chatbot to answer all your questions about NZPMC.
+This is a competition platform demo that supports logging, registering for events, joining competitions, competing in competitions, an admin dashboard and much more.
+There is even a chatbot that can answer all your questions about NZPMC.
 Built with React, Spring Boot, and MongoDB

 ## Table of Contents